Critical Fermions with Spontaneously Broken Scale Symmetry: Spontaneously Broken scale invariance

-Quantum field theories at free or interacting fixed points of the RG are scale invariant by definition.
-Ordinarily, this implies the absence of a mass scale.
-Following \cite{Heilmann:2012yf,Litim:2017cnl,Litim:2018pxe}, we explain how scale symmetry may nevertheless be broken spontaneously at a fixed point.
-We consider the scale-dependent fermion mass $M_k$, \be M_k= V_k'(\psib \psi )\Big|_{\psib \psi=0}\,, \ee which is extracted from the function $V_k$ at vanishing field, also using \eqref{eq:solutions}.
-The physical mass $M$ is obtained in the limit $k\to 0$.
-In terms of the running dimensionless mass parameter $m$, it reads \be M = \lim_{k \to 0} k \cdot m\,. \ee At a fixed point, the value of $m$ is independent of $k$.
-For finite $m$ masslessness follows trivially from \eqref{eq:mass}.
-However, this conclusion may be upset provided that the dimensionless mass parameter diverges, $1/m\to 0$.
-To see this more explicitly, we express the family of fixed point solutions~\eqref{eq:FP_solutions} in terms of the dimensionfull mass \eqref{eq:Mass}.
-Taking the limit $k \to 0$, we then find a gap equation for the physical mass \eqref{eq:mass}, \be \left[ c - \frac{3 \pi}{2} \sgn ( M ) \right] M^2 = 0\,. \ee The gap equation depends on the parameter $c$ which is proportional to the critical six-fermion coupling.
+To see the implications more explicitly, we express the family of fixed point solutions~\eqref{eq:FP_solutions} in terms of the dimensionful mass \eqref{eq:Mass}.
+Taking the limit $k \to 0$ for theories at a fixed point, we find a gap equation for the physical mass \eqref{eq:mass}, \be \left[ c - \frac{3 \pi}{2} \sgn ( M ) \right] M^2 = 0\,. \ee The gap equation depends on the parameter $c$ which is proportional to the critical six-fermion coupling.
 We emphasize that the term $ \frac{3 \pi}{2} \sgn ( M ) $ in \eqref{eq:BMB_phenom} originates from the non-analytical behaviour \eqref{eq:pole}.
 For any value of $c$ within the range \eqref{eq:range}, the prefactor is non-zero and the only solution to the gap equation~\eqref{eq:BMB_phenom} is that of a vanishing mass, \be M = 0\,,\ee in accord with \eqref{eq:seriesv'} and the vanishing of \eqref{eq:mass}.
 Consequently, scale invariance at the fixed point remains intact.
-However, at the boundary of \eqref{eq:range} where $\abs{c} = \032 \pi$, the prefactor in \eqref{eq:BMB_phenom} vanishes identically, and the fermion mass is unconstrained and free to take any value, \be M = \text{free parameter}\,,\ee with $\sgn(M)=\sgn(c)$.
+However, at the boundary of \eqref{eq:range} where $c=\pm c_{\rm crit}$, the prefactor in \eqref{eq:BMB_phenom} vanishes identically, and the fermion mass is unconstrained and free to take any value, \be M = \text{free parameter}\,,\ee with $\sgn(M)=\sgn(c)$.
 In consequence, scale symmetry is broken spontaneously, and precisely because of \eqref{eq:pole}.
+The result can also be interpreted as a version of dimensional transmutation \cite{Coleman:1973jx}, in that the role of a dimensionless parameter, $c$, is taken over by a dimensionful one, $M$, as a consequence of quantum fluctuations.
+However, we emphasize that the value of the spontaneously-generated fermion mass is not determined by the fundamental parameters of the theory and cannot be deduced from the non-analytic critical potential.
+These findings are in full qualitative agreement with the BMB phenomenon observed previously for critical sextic scalar theories \cite{Bardeen:1983st,David:1984we,David:1985zz,Litim:2017cnl,Litim:2018pxe}.
 In accordance with Goldstone's theorem, a single massless scalar mode should appear in the spectrum, the dilaton, related to the generator of scale transformations.
-We conclude that the critical endpoints points provide explicit examples of critical fermionic quantum field theories in which a mass is generated spontaneously.
+We conclude that the critical endpoints points provide explicit examples of critical fermionic quantum field theories where mass is generated spontaneously.